 groups of people interconnected

-As a nonprofit professional, you’re always searching for the best ways to improve your fundraising efforts and maximize the use of data captured from your campaigns.
 Enter donor segmentation.
-This method of leveraging your donor data can help your team target the right audience for your communications and build your existing supporter relationships.
+This method of leveraging your donor data can help your team target the right audience for your communications and deepen existing supporter relationships.
+In this guide, we’ll explore how your organization can use segmentation by covering the following topics:

 How to create donor segments